RejeeshKoshy/Project/Dicord Meme Bot/readme.md

 3. **Event-Driven Design**:
    - Listens to and responds to user messages dynamically using Discord's event handling.

-4. **(Optional) AI Responses**:
+4. **AI Responses**:
-   - Can use OpenAI's GPT-3.5 for generating conversational and meme-themed replies.
+   - Can use Llama's 3.1-70b for generating conversational and meme-themed replies.

 5. **Customizable and Expandable**:
    - Easy to extend with new features like commands, additional APIs, or chatbot capabilities.